 - other students involved in the alleged sexual violence or who were witnesses

 - relevant facts, including the date, time, and location of the incident

 Q: What should I tell a student who discloses an incident of sexual violence?

 A: Before a student reveals information that he or she may wish to keep confidential, you should make every effort to ensure that the student understands:

 - the student’s option to request that the school maintain his or her confidentiality, which the school will protect to the greatest extent possible in its investigation into the conduct;

-- the student’s ability to share the information confidentially with counseling and pastoral services (e.g., the Counseling Center, College Chaplain, or the YWCA Victim Advocate).
+- the student’s ability to share the information confidentially with designated individuals on campus (i.e., within the Counseling Center, College Chaplain, or the YWCA Victim Advocate).

 Let the student know about available resources, such as counseling, health and mental health services, housing assistance, academic support, and the right to report a crime to campus or local law enforcement.
 Information about these resources is on the Title IX Help page.